Hlinsko: Economy

 There is a major dairy company Mlékárna Hlinsko in the town.
 The company was founded in 1939, and the production started in 1943.

+Transport

+Hlinsko is the terminus of two railway lines, heading from Pardubice and from Havlíčkův Brod.

 Culture

 Hlinsko and several municipalities in the surrounding area are known for Slavic carnival processions of masks.
 In 2010, this tradition known as "Shrovetide door-to-door processions and masks in the villages of the Hlinecko area" was included on the UNESCO Intangible Cultural Heritage Lists.

 Sights

 Hlinsko is known for the Betlém Village Monument Reservation with preserved examples of folk architecture.
 This area around the Chrudimka River consists of valuable timbered and brick houses from the 18th and early 19th centuries.
 It is part of the Vysočina Open Air Museum.

 The historic centre is formed by Poděbradovo Square.
 The most valuable building are the town hall, Ježdík's House and the old fortress.
-The town hall was built in 1598 and was rebuilt in the Baroque style in 1788–1792.
+The town hall was built in 1598 and rebuilt in the Baroque style in 1788–1792.
 The last reconstructions were made in 1850.
 Since its foundation, it serves its original purpose.
 Ježdík's House is a significant house with sgraffito decorations from 1904.
 The old fortress, called just The Fortress, is the oldest building in Hlinsko.

 The Church of the Nativity of the Virgin Mary is located outside the historic centre.
-The originally Gothic church was rebuilt in the Baroque style in 1730–1745, but the Gothic tower was preserved.
+The originally Gothic church was rebuilt in the Baroque style in 1730–1745, but the Gothic tower was partly preserved.
 It has a valuable baptistry from 1628.